integreat-io/integreat/README.md

   will not by cast automatically nor will an error be returned if the data is not typed.
-- `allowRawResponse`: When set to `true`, response `data` coming from this endpoint will not by cast automatically nor will an error be returned if the data is not typed.
+- `allowRawResponse`: When set to `true`, response `data` coming from this endpoint will not be cast automatically nor will an error be returned if the data is not typed.
+The default is `false`, expcept for incoming endpoints (endpoints where `match` object has `incoming: true`) where the default value is `true`.
 - `castWithoutDefaults`: Set to `true` when you don't want to set default values on casted data.
 This also means no `id` will be generated and no `createdAt` or `updatedAt` will be set – when any of these are missing in the data.